backstage/backstage/docs/deployment/docker.md

 By default, in an app created with `@backstage/create-app`, the frontend is bundled and served from the backend.
 This is done using the `@backstage/plugin-app-backend` plugin, which also injects the frontend configuration into the app.
-This means you that you only need to build and deploy a single container in a minimal setup of Backstage.
+This means that you only need to build and deploy a single container in a minimal setup of Backstage.
 If you wish to separate the serving of the frontend out from the backend, see the [separate frontend](#separate-frontend) topic below.

 ## Host Build